fan2goa1/fan2goa1/README.md

 ## 🔭 I'm currently working on

-- GRE test.
+- IELTS English Test.
-- Finding a job/intern.
+- (Soon) A Algorithm intern in Meituan.
 - Collect and sort the learning materials through these 3 years.

 ## 🌱 I'm currently learning